In the event that you need to leave the country and find somewhere safe to lay low, where would you run?

 In order to decrease the risk of being found by a governmental or policing agency, you need to learn how to disappear.
 To become a ghost is much harder than you might think.
 Social media, credit cards, CCTV, bank accounts, online purchases are all tracked and can ultimately point authorities to exactly where you are.

 There are many variations and extremes that this can all take.
 Everything from fake IDs to a complete facial transformation.
-How deep down the rabbit hole you want to go will all depend upon your circumstances and who is after you.
+How deep down the rabbit hole you go will all depend upon your circumstances and who is after you.

 Here are a few of the best options: